K-16 Education Center open for in-person learning

 |0

-This work, K-16 Education Center open for in-person learning [Image 5 of 5], by Patrick Bray, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, K-16 Education Center open for in-person learning, by Patrick Bray, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.